 Elizabeth McCracken is the author of Here’s Your Hat What’s Your Hurry (stories), The Giant’s House (a National Book Award finalist), Niagara Falls All Over Again, the memoir An Exact Replica of a Figment of My Imagination, and Thunderstruck & Other Stories (winner of the 2014 Story Prize and long-listed for the National Book Award), as well as the forthcoming Bowlaway (Ecco, February 2019).
 She has received grants and fellowships from the Guggenheim Foundation and the National Endowment for the Arts and served on the faculty at the Iowa Writers’ Workshop.
 She currently holds the James Michener Chair for Fiction at the University of Texas at Austin.

 Gillian McDunn has lived in California, Missouri, and North Carolina, and is a fan of both the Pacific and the Atlantic Oceans.
-Her debut middle grade novel, Caterpillar Summer will be published by Bloomsbury Children's Books in April 2019.
+Her debut middle-grade novel, Caterpillar Summer, will be published by Bloomsbury Children's Books in April 2019.
 Like her protagonist, Cat, Gillian grew up as the big sister to a younger brother with special needs.
-She lives near Raleigh, NC, with her family.
+She lives near Raleigh, North Carolina, with her family.

 Mindy McGinnis is the author of Not a Drop to Drink and its companion, In a Handful of Dust, as well as This Darkness Mine, The Female of the Species, Given to the Sea, and the Edgar Award-winning novel A Madness So Discreet.
 While her settings may change, you can always count on Mindy’s books to deliver grit, truth, and an unflinching look at humanity and the world around us.
 You can visit her online at www.mindymcginnis.com.

 Karen M. McManus earned her BA in English from the College of the Holy Cross and her MA in journalism from Northeastern University.
 When she isn’t working or writing in Cambridge, Massachusetts, McManus loves to travel with her son.
 The New York Times bestseller One of Us Is Lying was her debut novel, and her second, Two Can Keep a Secret, will be published by Delacorte Press for Young Readers in January 2019.
-To learn more about her, go to her website, karenmcmanus.com, or follow @writerkmc on Twitter.
+To learn more about her, visit karenmcmanus.com or follow @writerkmc on Twitter.

 Dylan Meconis is a cartoonist, writer, and illustrator who created the graphic novels Family Man, Bite Me!, and Outfoxed (which was nominated for a Will Eisner Comic Industry Award).
 Her upcoming Queen of the Sea will be published by Candlewick Press in June 2019.
 She lives with her wife in Portland, Oregon.